-Zetii science is limited by their lack of instruments, but is characterised by great attention to detail and a vast quantity of empirical data.
+Zetii science is limited by their lack of instruments, but is characterised by great attention to detail and by the collection of a vast quantity of empirical data.
 Starwriters allowed them to meticulously record their observations for far longer than humans have been accurately keeping records.
-As a result they can compare changes presently occurring in Ocean’s biosphere with those over many millennia.
-Based on the historical consequences of factors like changes in climate, they can then estimate what may result from comparable changes occurring now.
+As a result, they can compare changes presently occurring in Ocean’s biosphere with those over many millennia.
+Based on the known historical consequences of factors such as changes in climate, they can then estimate what may result from comparable changes occurring now.